hanzbzz/hanzbzz.github.io/_posts/2023-04-09-HTB-broscience.md

 www-data@broscience:/var/www/html$ stty rows 52 cols 229
 www-data@broscience:/var/www/html$ export TERM=xterm
 ```
-I'm `www-data` user since this user was running the website process.
+I'm the `www-data` user since this user started the website process.
 There is one other user, bill.
-First i am going to check out the database to see if it has some credentials for bill.
-I have the connection information from the `database_connect.php` file, and since its using a `pg_connect()` function, i know its PostgreSQL databse.
+First, i am going to check out the database to see if it has some credentials for bill.
+I have the connection information from the `database_connect.php` file, and since it's using a `pg_connect()` function, i know its PostgreSQL databse.
 ```
 www-data@broscience:/$ /usr/bin/psql -U dbuser -h localhost -d broscience -W
 Password: